M1 Finance vs Interactive Brokers (2026):

 | Complexity | Low | Higher learning curve |

-| Main hidden cost risk | Tier/add-on costs if using M1 Premium | Over-buying market data subscriptions you don’t need |
+| Main hidden cost risk | $3/month fee on small accounts; membership add-ons | Over-subscribing to market data you don’t need |

 | Scales with portfolio size | Adequate for simple allocation | Strong — platform doesn’t constrain you as you grow |

-Three things that decide long-run results
+Four things that decide long-run results

 Broker choice matters less than most people think — but it matters in a few specific ways.
 These are the ones worth your attention.

 If you can’t open or keep the account, features don’t matter.
 Non-US investors should treat eligibility as the first filter — and in most cases, that filter resolves the M1 vs IBKR question immediately.
+M1 requires US citizenship or permanent residency, a US address, and a US phone number.

 If you regularly convert EUR or GBP to USD on every monthly contribution, FX spread costs can exceed trading commissions over a decade.
 IBKR’s institutional conversion rates make this a meaningful advantage at scale.
 See the true cost of currency conversion study for the numbers.